TaseZmaj/admin-dashboard-app/README.md

 ### Analytics page

+Just as the [dashboard home page](#dashboard-homepage) and the [profits page](#profits), there will be the same filter - "last 7 days", "last 30 days", "last year", "last 2 years" for a comparrison of the sales data.
+The data will be presented as charts which include:

--Chart for total sales
+1.  -Chart for total sales
     -List of all employees, sorted by filter (alphabed, most/least sales, date)

 ### Login page